UMR-CNRS-7267/Metacongo_Paper/README.md

 EPNC_trim_ready_clean_R1.fq.gz  79712668
 EPNC_trim_ready_clean_R2.fq.gz  79712668

-# Run kaiju on the data using databses: kaiju_db_nr_euk_2022-03-10 then the unclassified using this database will be used with
+# Run kaiju on the data using databases: kaiju_db_nr_euk_2022-03-10 then the unclassified using this database will be used with
 # kaiju_db_plasmids_2022-04-10 then the unclassfied will be used with kaiju_db_rvdb_2022-04-07 database.
 # If you have a cluster with slurm (see Scripts folder for a script named kaiju_profiling_all_slurm__last.sh) and sbatch kaiju_profiling_all_slurm__last.sh to run it